Julia-Tempering/Pigeons.jl/docs/src/input-stan.md

 !!! note

-    We use the package `BridgeStan.jl` which will attempt to automatically install Stan.
+    We use the package `BridgeStan.jl` as a package extension which will attempt to automatically install Stan.
     For `BridgeStan.jl` to work, a C++ compiler and `make` are needed, see